fafugah1/portfolio/README.md

 ## Personal Projects
 **Covid19 Redshift Data Warehousing Project**

-An AWS data trasmition and warehousing system, implemented using _Infrastructure as Code_.
+An AWS data trasmission and warehousing system, implemented using _Infrastructure as Code_.

 - Used Terraform to set up the AWS Infrastructure
 - Wrote codes to facilitate the copy, upload, staging and storage of the data